vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 later).

 We now have our model, optimiser, and dataset.
-The next step is to write the function that implements our training step, and jit-compile it:
+The next step is to write the function that implements our training step and then jit-compile it:
 ```python
 def create_train_step(key, model, optimiser):
   params = model.init(key, jnp.zeros((batch_size, 784)), jnp.zeros((batch_size, num_classes)), jax.random.PRNGKey(0)) # dummy key just as example input